Matilda Wallace: Becoming settlers

-massacres recorded in the Barrier region on the map of Colonial Frontier Massacres, Australia, 1788 to 1930, University of Newcastle, Centre for 21st Century Humanities.
+After significant rainfalls it becomes flooded, and the floodwaters recede slowly.
+Matilda describes a downpour in which they lost most of their sheep as they did not move them to higher ground.
+At another time their home overlooking Eight Mile Creek was flooded, so they built a new one on higher ground.
+At Sturt’s Meadows, Matilda was often left on her own to manage the sheep, horses, and staff.
 At one time she and Abraham were entrusted to protect a number of Aboriginal women from men from another tribe at the request of their husbands.
 After the women were guarded overnight ‘the Murray blacks went away next morning and the husbands returned and performed Corrobborees for some days after’ to express their thanks.